 Instructions

-• Bake crust according to package directions.
-Allow to cool completely.
+• Bake 1 deep dish 9-inch pie crust according to package directions.
+Allow it to cool completely before filling.

-• Remove from heat.
-Stir in the melted chocolate and vanilla until combined.
+• Remove the saucepan from the heat and stir in 8 ounces melted bittersweet chocolate and 1 teaspoon vanilla extract until smooth and combined.

-• Beat the butter in a mixing bowl with a stand up mixer or hand held mixer until fluffy.
-Gradually add the chocolate mixture into the butter.
-Beat for 5 minutes on high speed until light and fluffy.
+• Gradually add the cooled chocolate mixture into the butter and beat on high speed for 5 minutes until light and fluffy.

 • Refrigerate the pie for at least 6 hours.

-• Use an electric mixer to beat the heavy cream, powdered sugar and vanilla on high speed until stiff peaks form.
+• Before serving, make the topping by beating 1 cup heavy cream, 2 tablespoons powdered sugar, and 1 teaspoon vanilla extract on high speed until stiff peaks form.

-• Spread the whipped topping on the pie before serving.
-Sprinkle shaved chocolate on top to garnish.
+• Spread the whipped topping over the pie and garnish with chocolate shavings if desired.

 Recipe Video